IDSP22/ML_Learning_App/README.md

 The drag-and-drop part of this inserted mini-program is used the most while the flowchart is used the least.
 Users easily get attracted by some interactive features.
 However, my test participants reflected that the three scenarios we provided were not inclusive as they only covered nominal variables.
 Users might hope to see some cases and scenarios that contain ordinal variables.

 As for the interface in general, my test participants said they liked it very much.
 It’s fluid, concise, and easy to use.
 They had a good experience navigating the website.
 Some users suggested that the drop-and-drop exercise part was a bit small.
 The texts could be more prominent.
 But the overall layout of information and features was okay.

+## Further Development

+Our potential next steps include incorporate the rest of class materials into the application, and potentially develop it as a open-source application for students across the world.
+We will conduct another round of prototype usability testing after implementing this educational application at NYU graduate program.
+We will gather feedback, suggestions, and opinions from the instructors as well as the students to further improve its functionality.

+Further development may include allowing multiple users simultaneously control the R shiny(beneficial for demonstration and collaboration between students), and embedding pre-recorded videos and tutorials.